brandur/sorg/content/drafts/ruby-memory.md

 The heap itself tracks a single `freelist` pointer to a slot that it knows is free, but from there new free slots are found by following a `free.next` on the `RVALUE` itself.
-All known free slots are chained together by one huge linked list which Ruby uses when it needs one.
+All known free slots are chained together by a long linked list that `heap_page_add_freeobj` has constructed.

 !fig src="/assets/ruby-memory/freelist.svg" caption="A heap's freelist pointer to a free RVALUE, and the continuing linked list."

-`heap_page_add_freeobj` is called on when initializing each slot in a page, but it's also called by the garbage collector when it frees an object.
-In this way, slots get added back to `freelist` where they can be reused.
+`heap_page_add_freeobj` is called initializing a page.
+It's also called by the garbage collector when it frees an object.
+In this way, slots get added back to `freelist` so that they can be reused.

 ## Closing the case on bloated workers (#workers)

-We've seen above that Ruby has an elaborate scheme for memory management, but reading between the lines, you may also have noticed that something that's not going to mesh well with copy-on-write.
-Ruby allocates expansive heap pages worth of memory, stores objects to them, and collects them when they're no longer relevant.
+Ruby has an elaborate scheme for memory management, but reading between the lines, you may also have noticed that something that's not going to mesh well with an operating system's copy-on-write.
+Ruby allocates expansive heap pages in memory, stores objects to them, and GCs slots when able.
 Free slots are tracked carefully, and the runtime has an efficient way of finding them.
-But despite this sophistication, a live slot will never change position within or between heap pages.
+However, despite all this sophistication, _a live slot will never change position within or between heap pages_.

-In a real program where objects are being allocated and deallocated all the time, pages become a mix of objects that are alive and dead; which gets us back to Unicorn.
-The parent process sets itself up, and by the time it's ready to fork it looks like a typical Ruby process with live objects fragmented across available heap pages.
+In a real program where objects are being allocated and deallocated all the time, pages quickly become a mix of objects that are alive and dead.
+This gets us back to
+Unicorn: the parent process sets itself up, and by the time it's ready to fork, its memory looks like that of a typical Ruby process with live objects fragmented across available heap pages.

-Workers fork off with an initial memory representation identical to their parent's.
-Unfortunately, the first time child initializes or GCs even a single slot, the operating system's copy-on-write mechanism intercepts the call and copies that OS page.
-Before long this has happened on every OS page allocated to the program, and child workers are running with a copy of memory completely divergent from their parent's.
+Workers kick off with the entirety of their memory shared with their parent.
+Unfortunately, the first time child initializes or GCs even a single slot, the operating system intercepts the call and copies the underlying OS page.
+Before long this has happened on every page allocated to the program, and child workers are running with a copy of memory that's completely divergent from their parent's.

 Copy-on-write is a powerful feature, but one that's not of much practical use to a forking Ruby process.